Groundworkdata/groundwork-eti/README.md

 Note that this is specific to the scenarios analyzed by Groundwork Data as part of the Groundwork <> ETI project deliverable.
 A new scenario can be defined by creating a simulation settings configuration with the file name `<STREET_SEGMENT>_<SCENARIO>_settings_config.json`.
 Further information on creating a new scenario is detailed below.

 If the user wants to investigate multiple scenarios, run each scenario individually and then run `python postprocessing.py`.
-This will combine output tables across scenarios for easier investigation. *In it's current implementation, the post processing script requires that all possible scenarios are executed for a given street segment; otherwise, the script will fail.
+This will combine output tables across scenarios for easier investigation. *In its current implementation, the post-processing script requires that all possible scenarios are executed for a given street segment; otherwise, the script will fail.
 Outputs from individual scenario runs can still be investigated independently.*

 ### Outputs
 All output tables are written to CSVs, which can be utilized for further investigation.
 The output tables are as follows: